ghouet/chrome-hls/README.md

 1. Install extension from [webstore][]
 2. Click on any m3u8 link inside chrome to play it directly in a new tab

+The extension can be disabled by clicking on the icon if the request filter on m3u8 links is too disruptive.

 [webstore]: https://chrome.google.com/webstore/detail/native-hls-playback/emnphkkblegpebimobpbekeedfgemhof

 # Some Developer Notes